 - Let the basket soak in warm water and soap for 10-15 minutes

-- If there’s caked on grease or hard-to-remove stains in the basket, try scrubbing with a non-abrasive brush
+- If there’s caked-on grease or hard-to-remove stains in the basket, try scrubbing with a non-abrasive brush with warm water and soap solution still in the basket

 - Use a damp cloth or sponge with a small amount of dish soap to clean the interior of the air fryer